 Sincerely, Paul Drumm III - Kenyon's Grist Mill

 Visit Kenyon's Grist Mill's Smaller Events

 Twice a year (July and October), Kenyon's opens its doors to showcase what we do.
 They are much smaller than the Johnny Cake Festival, but still a great way to see the mill and the property.
 Enjoy free tours, johnny cake samples, and cooking demonstrations.
 Free admission.
 Free parking right at Kenyon's Grist Mill.
 For more information on our tour weekends, click here.

 Mission & History

 The Johnny Cake Festival is similar to the story of Stone Soup.
-At Kenyon's Grist Mill, in the small village of Usquepaugh, we build a fire, add some water and put in the stones.
+At Kenyon's Grist Mill in the small village of Usquepaugh, we build a fire, add some water and put in the stones.
 This creates a venue where local businesses can come together, join a support system, and show off what they do best.
-This old-fashioned recipe creates a delicious stew that can be enjoyed by all.
+The mission is to strengthen the community and local businesses by working together, networking, assisting, cross marketing, and promoting each other.
 In the past few years, the event has grown exponentially.
-It originated in 1973 and ran until 1985.
-After a series of small open houses at the mill in 2009, the event exploded into a festival again in 2011.
-The mission is to strengthen the community and local businesses by working together, networking, assisting, cross marketing, and promoting each other.
-The festival is proud to source all logistics from local companies.
-This includes buses, security, ATM, facilities, signage, media, decorations, volunteers, and so much more.
+Originating in 1973, the festival ran until 1985.
+After a series of smaller events at the mill in 2009 and 2010, the Johnny Cake Festival was recreated in 2011.
 The event promotes local culinary specialties, agriculture, handmade art, history, and education.
 The outreach is to those who value the importance of supporting local products.
-Click here for additional history and photos from the past.
-Sponsor logos and more information will be coming soon.
-If you are interested in becoming a 2013 supporter, please click here.
-We are also seeking volunteers!
-Join the fun and networking.
+We are proud to source all logistics from local companies.
+This includes buses, security, signage, facilities, ATM, and so much more.
+Area businesses also get secondary benefits.
+All of the event's income goes "back in the pot" to cover a portion of the expenses.
+Any additional earnings are donated to our benefactors.